datalad-handbook/book/docs/basics/101-139-hostingservices.rst

 - ``--dry-run`` (optional): With this flag set, the command will not actually create the target repository, but only perform tests for name collisions and report repository name(s).
 - ``--private`` (optional): A switch that, if set, makes sure that the created repository is private.

 Other streamlined arguments, such as ``--recursive`` or ``--publish-depends`` allow you to perform more complex configurations, such as publication of dataset hierarchies or connections to :term:`special remote`\s.
-Upcoming walk-throughs will demonstrate them.
+The web version of this book demonstrates several of them.

 Self-hosted repository services, e.g., Gogs or Gitea instances, have an additional required argument, the ``--api`` flag.
 It needs to point to the URL of the instance, for example